 Cyrus arrived two weeks later, on 8/3 (3rd day of the eighth month).
 Crowds of people greeted him—apparently with jubilation.
 They saw him as a deliverer from the disliked Nabonidus and his son Belshazzar.
-Ugbaru already acted as trustee of the conquered kingdom.
-It is at the arrival of Cyrus that he—as the ruler of the empire—would have installed Ugbaru as vassal king in Babylon to rule jointly with and subject to him.
+Ugbaru already acted as the trustee of the conquered kingdom.
+It is at the arrival of Cyrus that he—as the ruler of the empire—would have installed Ugbaru as vassal king in Babylon to rule jointly with him and subject to him.
 It is proposed that Ugbaru took the throne name of Darius, by which he appears in the book of Daniel.

 Cyrus probably set out in further pursuit of Nabonidus on 8/4 or 8/5.
-Shortly after Cyrus’ departure, Darius took his first action in setting the kingdom in order: he appointed governors (6:1-2).
+Shortly after Cyrus’ departure, Darius took his first action in setting the kingdom in order: He appointed governors (Dan 6:1-2).
 He did this quickly and in a very undemocratic style.
 He conquered Babylon because he was able to make quick decisions and execute them immediately.
 He ruled the kingdom in the same way.

 Daniel heard about the issuing of the decree, but he determined to continue with his usual practice of praying three times a day (Dan 6:10).
 It did not take thirty days to catch Daniel in prayer; it only took one day.
-His rivals were eager to prevent him from being appointed as “president”.
+His rivals were eager to prevent him from being appointed as ‘president’.
 The next day, 8/8, Daniel’s violation was reported to the king, and the king was forced to take action by the strength of his own decree.
 He had to put Daniel in the lions’ den.

 Darius had now angered the priests of Marduk on two counts.
-First he had prohibited any prayers to their god, the god of the city and the country of Babylon.
-Then he had added insult to injury by proclaiming a decree in favor of the God of Daniel, not their own god Marduk.
+First, he had prohibited any prayers to their god, the god of the city and the country of Babylon.
+Then, he had added insult to injury by proclaiming a decree in favor of the God of Daniel, not their own god Marduk.

 The priests of Marduk were a powerful class in Babylon.
 They were sufficiently powerful that Nabonidus went into exile in Teima of Arabia for ten years for favoring the moon god Sin over Marduk.
 They were not a class to be trifled with, and by favoring the God of Daniel over their god, Darius put himself in the path of danger.
-The priests of Marduk, perhaps joined by disaffected officials, hatched a plotagainst Darius.
+The priests of Marduk, perhaps joined by disaffected officials, hatched a plot against Darius.
 They determined to poison him.
 The plot against Darius had been hatched by 8/10, and they put it into effect on 8/11.

 The animal sacrifices in Babylonian temples took place twice a day in pairs of offerings.
-These animal sacrifices were technically a banquet to which other deities were invited.
+These animal sacrifices were, technically, a banquet to which other deities were invited.
 The gods themselves received specified parts of the animals.
 The remainder went to the king, the priests, and the temple staff.
 This then presented an opportunity for the priests of Marduk to get their revenge.
 When the king was presented with his portion of the sacrifice, there was an added ingredient in it – poison.
 The king died that night, 8/11.
 This is recorded by the Nabonidus Chronicle both with regard to the date and the time on that date, at night.

 This is a rare, indeed virtually unique reference to the time of a king’s death.
 The poison ingested with his portion of the evening sacrifice did its work, and he died that night.
 A general aged 62, in previously good health, strong enough to lead a conquering army three weeks earlier and to welcome Cyrus but a week before, dies suddenly after ingesting his portion of the evening sacrifice; a very suspicious circumstance.
 If we had his body to assay, it probably would show that it was well laced with one kind of poison or another.

 Sacrifices, on the other hand, were for the benefit of the gods.
 The gods were hungry, and they had to be fed.
 If they were not fed, they could turn upon the population and the country and cause all kinds of havoc.

 The events described above may be tabulated as follows:

 |Ugbaru/Darius “received” the kingdom of Babylon by conquest (Dan 5:31).
 He established peace there as military governor (Chronicle, col. III, line 15).

 |Cyrus arrived in Babylon, greeted by crowds (Chronicle, col. III, line 18b-19).

 |Ugbaru/Darius “was made king,” by Cyrus (Dan 9:1).

 |Cyrus left Babylon in pursuit of Nabonidus.

-|Ugbaru/Darius appointed governors (Chronicle, col. III, line 20; Dan 6:1-2).
-Darius planned to make Daniel chief governor (Dan 6:3).
+|Ugbaru/Darius appointed governors (Chronicle, col. III, line 20; Dan 6:1-2) and planned to make Daniel chief governor (Dan 6:3).

-|Seeing Daniel’s appointment coming, the other governors plotted against him (Dan 6:4-5), Darius issued his decree against prayer (Dan 6:6-9).
+|Seeing Daniel’s appointment coming, the other governors plotted against him (Dan 6:4-5).
+On their request, Darius issued his decree against prayer (Dan 6:6-9).

-|Daniel, caught in prayer, was reported to Darius and placed in lions’ den (Dan 6:10-17).
+|Daniel, caught in prayer, was reported to Darius and placed in the lions’ den (Dan 6:10-17).

 |Daniel was delivered in the morning (Dan 6:19-23).
-The plotting officials were killed in lions’ den (Dan 6:24).
-Darius’ decree on behalf of the God of Daniel was given (Dan 6:25-27).
+The plotting officials were immediately killed in the lions’ den (Dan 6:24).
+Darius issued a decree on behalf of the God of Daniel (Dan 6:25-27).

-|8/10||Plot against Darius by priests and surviving officials.
+|A plot against Darius by priests and surviving officials.

-|At the evening sacrifice Daniel prayed and Gabriel answered (Dan 9:1-27).
+|At the evening sacrifice, Daniel prayed and Gabriel answered (Dan 9:1-27).
 Ugbaru/Darius died that night (Chronicle, col. III, line 22b).

 H. H. Rowley once wrote that there is no room in history for Darius the Mede.
-Actually there is room in history for Darius the Mede as king of Babylon, but the size of that room is only one week.
+Actually, there is room in history for Darius the Mede as king of Babylon, but the size of that room is only one week.
 It has been shown above that it was possible for all the events of Daniel 6 and 9 to have occurred within this week—in a tight and detailed integration of what is known of these events from Daniel and the Nabonidus Chronicle.

 It explains why the prophecy in Daniel 10 to 12 was not dated to a year of Darius the Mede.
 Darius was dead, and that date formula went out of circulation after this brief use.

 Lastly—and very significant—the narrow time frame of one week explains why historians have not found other evidence for Darius.